It’s about that time – I hope you’ve had a good year. Here’s mine in brief:

 In 2017 I met and formed relationships with many fascinating and admirable people, online and off, thanks to this blog.
 It’s been by far the biggest unexpected benefit of this whole thing.

-To close off I have one recommendation and two asks:
+To close off I have one recommendation and one ask:

 If you’re off work and/or have free time over the holidays, I’d recommend that you start learning about cryptocurrency, if you haven’t already.
 As you probably have heard, crypto really started taking off in 2017 and 2018 could be even bigger.
 There’s a lot of opportunity here, and just as much risk to balance it out.
 What’s certain though is that this isn’t going away anytime soon.